Welcome to week 1 🙂

 From the initial conversation with the founder, Ian Anderson, it appears there was no real business model.
 It followed an ‘organic’ process in which new people were employed as the workloads increased.
 Not focussing on cash flows caused issues later on for them.

-Making the transition from designer to business owner seemse to be a difficult process.
+Making the transition from designer to business owner seems to be a difficult process.
 You are all of a sudden expected to deal with employees and everything that goes with that – i.e. pay, sickness, holidays, human rights etc.

 Money ≠ Happiness

 It sounds like you can either build an empire, in which you are unlikely to be happy, because of just saying yes to everyone – or – you can define who you are, what you represent and your core values and stick within these realms.
-This will allow you to curate a team who shares these beliefs and provides a stronger holistic approach.
+This will allow you to curate a team that shares these beliefs and provides a stronger holistic approach.